Boreosomus

-Boreosomus (meaning: "boreal body") is an extinct genus of Triassic ray-finned fish.
-It was first described from the Arctic island of Spitsbergen (Svalbard, Norway), but was later also discovered in other parts of the world.
+Boreosomus (meaning: "boreal body") is an extinct genus of Triassic marine ray-finned fish.
+It was first described from the Arctic island of Spitsbergen (Svalbard, Norway), hence its genus name, but was later also discovered in other parts of the world.
+The type species is Boreosomus arcticus (= Acrolepis arctica Woodward, 1912).

+Classification

 Boreosomus belongs to the family Ptycholepidae (= Boreosomidae/Chungkingichthyidae).
 Other genera of this family are Acrorhabdus (Spitsbergen), Ardoreosomus (Nevada, United States), Chungkingichthys (China), Ptycholepis (global) and Yuchoulepis (China).

+Some studies recover Boreosomus as a potential chondrostean.

 Description

-The type species is Boreosomus arcticus (= Acrolepis arctica Woodward, 1912).
-A characteristic feature of this family is the dorsal fin, which inserts at the level of the pelvic fins in the middle portion of the body.
+A characteristic feature of Boreosomus and other ptycholepids is the dorsal fin, which inserts at the level of the pelvic fins in the middle portion of the body.
 Most contemporary ray-fins have their dorsal fin in a more posterior position, often opposite to the anal fin.
 Also typical for ptycholepids are the somewhat rectangular, horizontally arranged suborbital bones.

+Boreosomus gillioti could reach a body length of about 10–20 cm.
+Caudal fin was divided.
+Scales were strong and rectangular.

 Fossil record

-Boreosomus had a worldwide distribution during the Early Triassic.
-Fossils of Boreosomus were found, apart from Spitsbergen, in Greenland, Madagascar, China, Spain, Svalbard and Jan Mayen, United States and Canada.
+Boreosomus had a worldwide distribution during the Early Triassic and is also known from the Middle Triassic.
+Fossils of Boreosomus were found, apart from Spitsbergen (Svalbard), in Greenland, Madagascar, China (Shaanxi), Spain (Catalonia), United States (Arizona), and Canada (British Columbia).